 To watch Stella Cole perform is to be transported back in time.
 Her sense of joy and wonder is infectious—one look at her massive social media following makes this clear.
 Take a quick scroll through the comments of any of her many viral videos, and you'll see not only her irresistible charm but also her ability to expose fans of all ages to the wonders of the Great American Songbook, especially when these timeless stories are told honestly by an artist with an uncanny ability to transcend generations.
 On her highly anticipated debut recording, Stella is presented performing interpreting a collection of classics in a variety of settings, including many featuring an orchestra arranged by multiple Grammy-winner Alan Broadbent.
 Featuring songs made famous by everyone from Barbra Streisand (“When the Sun Comes Out”) and Judy Garland (“The Boy Next Door” and a classic re-interpretation of “Over the Rainbow”) to Billie Eilish (“My Future”) and Audrey Hepburn (“Moon River” of course!), it is sure to be one of the most impressive vocal recordings of 2024.
 Upon first hearing Stella Cole, one is immediately struck by her rich tone and extraordinary vocal control.
 However, what is particularly rare is her ability to interpret songs initially intended for actors in character in a direct, personally vulnerable way that connects to something within herself, placing her in the lineage of the greatest interpreters of the repertoire.
 Perhaps most exciting to her many young fans, who have never heard these songs before, these are Stella Cole songs, making her one of her generation's most exciting artists.
 A $15 drink/food minimum is charged per person in the party, per set, if the total for beverages purchased by the party does not meet the minimum.
 If you do not check in by 15 minutes into the start of the set, we reserve the right to resale your seats with no refund.
 Refunds must be requested 24 hours before the start of the performance.

 Cincinnati's legendary Blue Wisp Big Band celebrates its 44th year of swingin' Big Band music at Caffe Vivace.
 Founded in January 1980 by drummer John Von Ohlen and trumpeter Don Johnson, the Blue Wisp Big Band got its start in and its name from the late Blue Wisp Jazz Club.
 Von Ohlen, a native of Indianapolis, moved to the Cincinnati area after many years on the road playing with world-class jazz orchestras, most notably those of Stan Kenton and Woody Herman.
 After hearing all of the fine musicians in the area, he felt there was a need to form a group because most of them “weren’t playing any jazz, which is the reason they started playing in the first place.”
 He felt the desire to start a “world-class big band and wanted to put it in a tavern, a beer joint.”
 Don Johnson, who had been on the Cincinnati scene for years, suggested which instrumentalists should play in the band.
 Von Ohlen states, “Don was the horn connection.”
 Pianist Steve Schmidt and bassist Michael Sharfe were already playing with Von Ohlen at the Blue Wisp in the Steve Schmidt Trio, Wednesday through Saturday nights, so the rhythm section was easily formed.
 Von Ohlen remembers approaching Paul and Marjean Wisby, the original owners of the Blue Wisp, with the idea, “Wednesday is a slow night.
 Why don’t we bring in a big band and blow the roof off the place?
 It worked real good.”Since its inception, the Blue Wisp Big Band has been the top jazz orchestra in Cincinnati.
 The hard bop-oriented big band started recording in 1981: first, an LP sponsored by the Cincinnati television station WKRC, and then four for the Mopro label, founded by Fred and Helen Morr, in the 1980s.
 The Mopro LPs were reissued in the mid -’90s on two CDs on the California label Sea Breeze, with one of the sets recorded in Los Angeles during a West Coast tour in 1984.
 Through the devoted and hard work of Helen Morr, the LPs were distributed around the country and Europe, garnering notice, good reviews, and airplay around the world.
 Among the group’s more notable members were trumpeter Tim Hagans and bassist Lynn Seaton.
 The band continued to perform at the Blue Wisp Jazz Club in Cincinnati on Wednesday nights until its closure in the summer of 2014.
 After a six-month tenure at Japp’s Annex in downtown Cincinnati, a short stint at Pirate’s Den in Westwood, and three years at the Urban Artifact in Northside, the band has a new home at Caffè Vivace in Walnut Hills.
 A $15 drink/food minimum is charged per person in the party, per set, if the total for beverages purchased by the party does not meet the minimum.
 Important Notices: If you do not check in by 15 minutes into the start of the set, we reserve the right to resale your seats with no refund.
-Refunds must be requested 24 hours before the start of the performance.
+Tickets for this performance are non-refundable.
+If you are unable to attend, a one-time transfer to a future Blue Wisp Big Band show of equal value will be accepted.

 Steve Schmidt — Hammond organ Brad Myers — guitar Jason Smart — drums Please join the STEVE SCHMIDT ORGAN TRIO in celebrating Christmas and the Holidays for five big nights of fun - Thursday — Monday 12/19-12/23/24.
 A $15 drink/food minimum is charged per person in the party, per set, if the total for beverages purchased by the party does not meet the minimum.
 Important Notices: If you do not check in by 15 minutes into the start of the set, we reserve the right to resale your seats with no refund.
 Refunds must be requested 24 hours before the start of the performance.